Neogus/vectorized-trade-simulator/README.md

 ## Overview

-This repository contains a **heuristic, vectorized, iterative backtesting framework** designed to simulate **Stop Loss (SL) and Take Profit (TP)** mechanics on time series data for both long and short trading positions.
+This repository contains a **heuristic, vectorized, iterative backtesting framework** designed to simulate **Stop Loss (SL) and Take Profit (TP)** mechanics on OHLC time series data, supporting both long and short trading positions.

-Unlike traditional sequential backtesting methods that process trades one by one, this approach applies **forward-agnostic vectorized logic repeatedly** to refine trade entries and exits.
-This iterative refinement enables efficient and realistic trade signal generation without relying on explicit stateful tracking.
+The core algorithm applies **forward-agnostic vectorized logic repeatedly** to refine trade entry and exit signals until convergence.
+It merges overlapping signals heuristically and calculates realistic trade returns considering fees and intrabar price action.

 ---

 ## Features

-- Supports **long and short trade signals** with independent SL and TP logic.
+- Supports **long and short entries and exits** with separate SL and TP logic.
-- Uses **vectorized operations** for high performance over large datasets.
-- Employs an **iterative heuristic algorithm** that refines trade signals until convergence.
+- Employs an **iterative fractal/heuristic algorithm** for refining trades on price bars.
-- Handles intrabar high/low price triggers for accurate SL/TP exits.
+- Calculates **final trade returns as a pandas Series**, enabling performance analysis.
+- Vectorized approach ensures efficient processing of large datasets.
-- Designed for use with pandas DataFrames containing OHLC (Open, High, Low, Close) price data.
+- Designed to work with pandas DataFrames containing OHLC data.
+- Includes fee adjustment and handles intrabar high/low price triggers.

 ---

 ## Usage

-1. Prepare your price data in a pandas DataFrame with columns such as `Open`, `High`, `Low`, `Close`.
+1. Prepare a pandas DataFrame containing your price data with `Open`, `High`, `Low`, `Close` columns.
-2. Generate your entry signals as separate columns for long and short entries.
+2. Add the **entry signal columns** named `Long_Trade` and `Short_Trade`:
+   - Set entries in `Long_Trade` column to **-1** to signal long entries.
+   - Set entries in `Short_Trade` column to **-2** to signal short entries.
+3. Call the `get_ret` function with appropriate parameters including:
+   - The DataFrame
+   - The list of signal column names: `['Long_Trade', 'Short_Trade']`
-3. Use the provided functions to calculate exit signals applying your SL and TP percentages.
+   - SL and TP percentages
-4. Extract trade returns or performance metrics from the output DataFrame.
+   - Fee per trade
+   - Minimum trade count threshold (`t_min`)
+4. `get_ret` returns a pandas Series of trade returns (`Ret`), which you can use for further performance evaluation.

 ---